Philadelphia, Main Line, and Ardmore, Pennsylvania Cosmetic Dentistry

 Longer-Lasting Dental Work

-The principles of neuromuscular dentistry can also help ensure your regular dental work lasts longer.
+The principles of Physiologic dentistry can also help ensure your regular dental work lasts longer.
 When Dr. Marshall performs any kind of dental procedure, she will pay close attention to the way your bite fits together and where your jaw’s resting position is to make sure the restoration affects your bite in a positive way and not a negative way.

-Experienced Philadelphia Neuromuscular Dentistry
+Experienced Physiologic Dentistry

-Dr. Marshall received her neuromuscular dentistry training at the prestigious Las Vegas Institute for Advanced Dental Studies (LVI).
-As an LVI graduate, Dr. Marshall has received the most complete hands-on and theoretical neuromuscular dentistry training available.
+Dr. Marshall received her Physiologic dentistry training at the prestigious Las Vegas Institute for Advanced Dental Studies (LVI).
+As an LVI graduate, Dr. Marshall has received the most complete hands-on and theoretical Physiologic dentistry training available.
 In her decade of practice, Dr. Marshall has helped hundreds of men and women in our area restore proper alignment and live a life free of the pain and discomfort associated with TMD.